 How long do I have to carry an SR-22?

 In most states, you must carry the SR-22 for three years, but the period varies from one to five years.
-In some places, the period varies by the offense.
+In some places, the period varies by offense.

 The start date varies by state, and the DMV can tell you how long you need to carry the SR-22 and the starting date.
-The clock may start with the offense date, conviction date, suspension date or the date of your driver’s license reinstatement.
+The clock may start with the offense date, conviction date, suspension date, or the date of your driver’s license reinstatement.

 The state can then take actions against you that typically include the loss of your driver’s license and/or vehicle registration.